linguistlist/multitree/USAGE.md

 ![](erd.svg)

-So to list the 10 biggest trees in terms of number of nodes, you could run
+So to list the 10 biggest trees in terms of number of nodes, you could run:

 ```sql
 sqlite> SELECT t.cldf_description AS name, count(n.cldf_id) AS nc
 FROM TreeTable AS t, "nodes.csv" AS n